rahulsemwal/hitme-react-prototype/README.md

 # hitme-react-prototype
-Basic prototype React app with express server for showing live news.
+Basic News App empowered with React and Node express server to show live news.
 Currently created as a genric mobile first web app to show news with the help of third party apis (NewsApi) and data scrapping techniques.

 ## Demo
 https://hitme.onrender.com/